 D uring Women’s History Month, we honor women who have been bold in mission, paving the way for future generations.
 We also celebrate the women of today who are faithfully living into their callings and allowing God to continue his story through them.
-Gretchen Schoon Tanis is one such woman, called to mission from a young age and now pastoring an English-language congregation in Hannover, Germany.
+Gretchen Schoon Tanis is one such woman, called to mission from a young age and now pastoring an English-language congregation in Hanover, Germany.
 In Q&A format, here are snapshots of her story, plus her thoughts on the global church and advice for crossing cultures.

 What can you say about your calling to ministry?

 Since I was a teenager, I always told people I wanted to be a missionary.
 I went on key mission trips while I was a teenager at Christ Memorial Church in Holland, Michigan.
 I was immersed in stories from missionaries in Chiapas, Mexico, and other places.
 As part of living into God’s call, I received Matthew 28:18-20 as my verses: go out into all the world.
 I considered I’d go to a specific country or people group.
 Now, it’s mind-blowing to me and life-giving to see that when God said, “Go into all the world,” God actually meant all the world in one room.